zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |  Divide Character                 |   CH     | 74            |      ```DC, R1 [A,R2]```            |     GLE       |

-The value in register R1 (the dividend) is divided by the positive 8-bit integer at the effective address (the divisor) and the quotient is stored in register R1.
+The value in register `R1` (the dividend) is divided by the positive 8-bit integer at the effective address (the divisor) and the quotient is stored in register `R1`.
 The quotient is selected so that the remainder is non negative.
-The quotient is compared to zero to set the CCR.
-If the divisor is zero, the zero divisor exception occurs and register R1 is unchanged.
+The quotient is compared to zero to set the `CCR`.
+If the divisor is zero, the zero divisor exception occurs and register `R1` is unchanged.
 Overflow is not possible.

 p.
 117 (12 ops codes)